SwiftyJSON/SwiftyJSON/README.md

   ......]
 ```

-What if we want to retrive the user's "name" value of the first tweet in swift?
+What if we want to retrive the user's "name" value of the first tweet in Swift?

 ```swift